ritch/mdoq/README.md

 ## Actions

 Actions execute reqs.
-The default action of any **mdoq** req or query is `get()`.
+The default method of any **mdoq** req or query is `get()`.
 Actions can be inferred and executed from modifiers:

     mdoq.use('http://localhost/tasks').page({owner: 'joe'}, 3, 16, function(err, res) {
       // GET http://localhost/tasks?limit=16&skip=48&owner=joe